jimthoburn/artsamo/miles-memorial-playhouse-rental.markdown

 (Divided as follows)

-As of 7/1/2015, some of the Miles Playhouse Performance rental rates have increased.
-If you have any questions about this rate increase, please contact Cultural Venue Manager Justin Yoffe at [justin.yoffe@smgov.net](mailto:justin.yoffe@smgov.net)

-#### Weekly Rental
+Weekly Rental

-$800 per week.
+: $800 per week.
 Includes 25 hours of free load-in tech.
 Up to 4 shows.

-#### Daily Rental
+Daily Rental

-$300 per single show.
+: $300 per single show.
 (Only when available.
 Same-day load.)

+_As of 7/1/2015, some of the Miles Playhouse Performance rental rates have increased.
+If you have any questions about this rate increase, please contact Cultural Venue Manager Justin Yoffe at [justin.yoffe@smgov.net](mailto:justin.yoffe@smgov.net)_

 ## Definitions